 Schmidt hammer testing is the most widely used instrument for non-destructive estimation of concrete strength.
 We provide an estimation of concrete strength based on empirical correlations.
 However, we believe the rebound hammer should be considered as a means of estimating the variation of strength within a structure, accordingly, it should be ‘calibrated’ with laboratory strength tests.

-“Having worked with Soiltechnics for ten years, they are considered a trusted member of our supply chain.
-Soiltechnics form part of the Willmott Dixon Consultant Consortia having successfully completed a robust selection process which highlighted their ability to perform with professionalism, value for money and safety."
+“Having worked with Soiltechnics for almost ten years, they are considered a trusted member of our supply chain.
+Soiltechnics completed a robust selection process which highlighted their ability to perform with the utmost professionalism in regards to customer service, value for money and site safety.
+It is trusted consultants like Soiltechnics who we can depend on in our pursuit to provide the perfect product for our customers.”